nasa/harmony-regridding-service/README.md

 The `tests/run_tests.sh` script will also generate a coverage report, rendered in HTML, and scan the code with `pylint`.

+Currently, the `unittest` suite is run automatically within Bamboo as part of a CI/CD pipeline.
+In future, this project will be migrated from Bitbucket to GitHub, at which point the CI/CD will be migrated to workflows that use GitHub Actions.

 ## Versioning:

 Service Docker images for the Harmony Regridding Service adhere to semantic